 In examining infectious disease cleanup and protecting against infection, MRSA demands special attention in California and across the United States.
 MRSA can result in a type of staph infection that doesn’t respond readily or at all to antibiotics.
 As a consequence, MRSA is classified as a potentially deadly superbug.

-Life threatening conditions associated with a MRSA infection include:
+Life-threatening conditions associated with an MRSA infection include:

 - Toxic shock syndrome: systemic infection